mihaiplotean/reflective-excel/src/main/java/com/mihai/reader/README.md

 # Reflective Excel Reader

-Reflective Excel Reader allows mapping of Excel sheets to Java Objects.
+Reflective Excel Reader allows mapping of Excel sheets to Java objects.
 To provide an idea of what is possible, we will showcase each feature in the next sections.

 ## Table with fixed columns